This green bean salad with tomatoes, feta, and mint is served cold and ready in about 10 minutes because it's made with raw green beans.

 Step 3: Make the feta salad dressing

-To make the dressing, mix olive oil, vinegar, a little bit of the feta, and a pinch of kosher salt and cracked black pepper.
+To make the dressing, mix olive oil, vinegar, 1 tablespoon of the feta, and a pinch of kosher salt and cracked black pepper.
 (I like to put this in a small container with a lid and just shake the dickens out of it to combine.)

 Step 4: Assemble the salad and chill

-- These Grilled Beef Short Ribs with Quick Pickles cook super fast and have a bit of spice.
+- These Spicy Lemongrass Grilled Beef Short Ribs cook super fast and have a bit of spice.

 - Grilled Pork Tenderloin with Chimichurri Sauce will bring the flavors of South America to your table.